Massachusetts Genealogical Council

 Our Societies, Affiliations, and Communities

 We are a community of organizations supporting genealogy and history.
 Our members receive:

 one table in our vendor hall to present their organization to all attendees at our Seminar that provides multiple tracks of presentations on genealogical and records access issues;

 invitations for their president and delegate to participate in our regular board meetings and to discuss issues of paramount importance to genealogists and historians alike; and

 their organization’s web-link posted on the MGC website.

 Click on this photo to download our brochure.

 Connecting to Our Community

-Each MGC member society is requested to send a Delegate to our board meetings, which take place 5 or 6 times a year at a central location.
+Each MGC member society is requested to send a Delegate to our board meetings, which take place 5 or 6 times a year at a central location or as a videoconference.
 This is how our board stays connected to the concerns and issues of genealogists in Massachusetts.
 The Delegate's role is of vital importance to us in our mission.